Google Sites is a free site builder from Google that people can use to start a website for free.

 Do you want to build an email list or promote affiliate offers using Google Sites?

 Building an email list of targeted people is already recommended, as you can promote related offers later on.
-However, it will include an extra step and will be needed more traffic to test the squeeze page.
+However, it will include an extra step and will need more traffic to test the squeeze page.

 Here’s one squeeze page built for collecting addresses.